-The TOE is the hard macro "NXP Secure Smart Card Controller N7121 with IC Dedicated Software and Crypto Library (R1/R2/R3)", or in short "N7121", which is manufactured by Globalfoundries 40nm (C40) technology and comprises of hardware, software (security IC Dedicated Software), and documentation.
-The N7121 is self-sufficient at the boundary of the hard macro and can be instantiated within packaged products.
+The TOE is the hard macro "NXP Secure Smart Card Controller N7122 with IC Dedicated Software and Crypto Library (R1)", or in short "N7122", which is manufactured by GlobalFoundries 40nm (C40) technology and comprises of hardware, software (security IC Dedicated Software), and documentation.
+The N7122 is self-sufficient at the boundary of the hard macro and can be instantiated within packaged products.
 The TOE does not include a customer-specific Security IC Embedded Software, however, it provides secure mechanisms for customers to download and execute their code on the TOE.

 The IC Dedicated Software comprises IC Dedicated Test Software for test purposes and IC Dedicated Support Software.
-The IC Dedicated Support Software consists of the Boot Software, which controls the boot process of the hardware platform.
-Furthermore, it provides a Firmware Interface and optionally a Library Interface, simplifying access to the hardware for the Security IC Embedded Software.
-The IC Dedicated Support Software also comprises optional software components:
+The IC Dedicated Support Software consists of the Boot Software, which controls the boot process of the hardware platform, and a Firmware Interface.
+The IC Dedicated Support Software also comprises the following optional software components:

-- two logical cards (A and B), - a System Mode OS which offers ready-to-use resource and access management for customer applications that do not want to be exposed to the more low-level features of the TOE, the System Mode OS also provides a Secure User Mode Box, which further restricts the access of code executed in User Mode (UM), - a Flash Loader OS which supports download of code and data to Flash by the Composite Product Manufacturer before Operational Usage (e.g. during development), and - a crypto library which provides simplified access to frequently used cryptographic algorithms AES, TDES, RNG, RSA, ECC, hashing and Utilities.
+- a Library Interface, which simplifies the access to the hardware for the Security IC Embedded Software, - a Flash Loader OS, which supports the download of code and data to the Flash by the Composite Product Manufacturer before Operational Usage (e.g. during development), and - a Crypto Library, which provides simplified access to the frequently used cryptographic algorithms AES, TDES, RNG, RSA, ECC, hashing and utilities.